What is a chargeback and why did I get one?

-When a customer files a chargeback with their credit card issuer, it means that they’re disputing a charge and asking the card issuer for a refund.
+When a customer opens a chargeback with their credit card issuer, it means they are disputing a charge and requesting a refund from the card issuer.

-A customer might file a chargeback because they:
+A customer may file a chargeback for the following reasons:

-To resolve a chargeback complaint, please follow the instructions listed below:1.
-Go to the Resolution Center.
+To resolve a chargeback complaint, please follow the instructions below:

 2. Click Respond under “Action” next to your case.